Everything We’ve Learned from Making 4,000 Infographics

 Also, we find that there can be some confusion when talking about infographic creation.
 Before you head into production, make sure your team is all on the same page with the same language.
 A few terms to know:

-- Data visualization: Strict visualizations of data, which include charts and graphs.
+- Data visualisation: Strict visualisations of data, which include charts and graphs.

-- Infographic: A graphic combining copy and data visualization.
+- Infographic: A graphic combining copy and data visualisation.